erlage/rad/README.md

   height: "20px",
 );
 ```
-There's also a optional `size` property for all widgets that has width and height properties.
-It allows defining both width and height in a less verbose way:
+There's also a less-verbose way.
+All widgets that has width and height properties also has a `size` property:
 ```dart
 Container(
   size: "10% 20px",